-Mechanism of Action
+Mechanism of action

-Sulfamethoxazole competitively inhibits the utilisation of para-aminobenzoic acid in the synthesis of dihydrofolate by the bacterial cell resulting in bacteriostasis.
-Trimethoprim reversibly inhibits bacterial dihydrofolate reductase (DHFR), an enzyme active in the folate metabolic pathway converting dihydrofolate to tetrahydrofolate.
-Depending on the conditions the effect may be bactericidal.
+Co-trimoxazole is an antibacterial drug composed of two active principles, sulfamethoxazole and trimethoprim.
+Sulfamethoxazole is a competitive inhibitor of dihydropteroate synthetase enzyme.
+Sulfamethoxazole competitively inhibits the utilisation of paraaminobenzoic acid (PABA) in the synthesis of dihydrofolate by the bacterial cell resulting in bacteriostasis.
+Trimethoprim reversibly inhibits bacterial dihydrofolate reductase (DHFR), an enzyme active in the folate metabolic pathway converting dihydrofolate to tetrahydrofolate.Depending on the conditions the effect may be bactericidal.
 Thus trimethoprim and sulfamethoxazole block two consecutive steps in the biosynthesis of purines and therefore nucleic acids essential to many bacteria.
 This action produces marked potentiation of activity in vitro between the two agents.